mongodb/terraform-provider-mongodbatlas/website/docs/r/org_invitation.html.markdown

 ## Import

 ~> **IMPORTANT:**
-A project invitation can **not** be imported once it has been accepted.
+An organization invitation can **not** be imported once it has been accepted.

 Import a user's invitation to an organization by separating the `org_id` and the `username` with a hyphen: